To Increase 'Equity,' This California High School Is Eliminating Honors Courses

 However, parents—and students—disagree.
 "There are some people who slow down the pace because they don't really do anything and aren't looking to try harder," Emma Frigola, a ninth-grader at the school, said.
 "I don't think you can force that into people."
 She added that the curriculum has been made easier to accommodate less advanced students.

 "For a unit on research, Emma said her teacher gathered all the reference sources they needed to write a paper on whether graffiti is art or vandalism and had students review them together in class," Randazzo wrote.
 "Her sister, Elena Frigola, now in 11th grade, said prior honors English students chose their own topics and did research independently."

-Despite school officials' concerns about equity, it's worth noting that despite teachers' concerns, black students were almost exactly proportionally represented in A.P. courses—just one percentage point off.
+Despite school officials' concerns about equity, black students were almost exactly proportionally represented in A.P. courses—just one percentage point off.
 It's also possible that part of the reason why Latino students are underrepresented in A.P. courses is that the data don't differentiate between students who are and aren't fluent in English.